Counseling Partners of Los Angeles

 How many clinical hours will I get per day?

-How many clinical supervisions will I get?
+How many clinical supervisions will I receive?

-Will I be in-person?
+Will the work be in-person?
 Is supervision in-person?

 When does supervision take place?